 At Provident Law, our real estate attorneys represent parties on either side of real estate and financing transactions, including buyers, sellers, landlords, tenants, lenders, borrowers, trustees, guarantors, shareholders, partners, and others.
-We structure, negotiate and document a variety of real estate and financing transactions, including leases, purchase and sale agreements, loans and development agreements for a variety of commercial and residential projects.
-Contact us if you’d like us to give you a hand.
+We structure, negotiate and document a wide variety of real estate and financing transactions, including leases, purchase and sale agreements, loans, and development agreements for various commercial and residential projects.